 Moving to Singapore

-Singapore is renowned for its efficiency and has exemplary public transport, communications infrastructure and healthcare facilities, and a local culture that promotes tolerance, harmony and obedience.
+Singapore is renowned for its efficiency and has exemplary public transport, communications infrastructure and healthcare facilities, and a local culture which promotes tolerance, harmony and obedience.

 Prudent measures by the government have ensured a stable economy and some of the biggest names in business have established regional headquarters in the country, so qualified expats will find plenty of professional opportunities.

-With Singapore's tropical climate, it’s an ideal place to raise a family.
-Expats moving to Singapore with children can take comfort in the knowledge that the city is crime-free, clean and safe.
-Various international schools provide a high standard of education, and school fees are often subsidised by employers.
+This island-state is also an ideal place to raise a family.
+Expats moving to Singapore with children can take comfort in the knowledge that Singapore is crime-free, clean and safe.
+Various local and international schools provide a high standard of education.

-Even though almost half of the island is occupied by dense high rises, there is a surprising amount of natural flora and fauna, with beautiful botanical gardens, water parks, beaches and a zoo.
-With good flight connections it’s also a great base from which to explore the rest of Asia.
+Even though much of the island is occupied by dense high rises, there is a surprising amount of natural flora and fauna, with beautiful botanical gardens, water parks, beaches and a zoo to enjoy.
+With good flight connections, it’s also a great base from which to explore the rest of Southeast Asia.